BUDDHISM, DUKKHA, and REPETITIONS

 The ancient wooden spoked wheel was an excellent symbol for how life wobbles, and sometimes starts grinding, or gets twisted and blocked.

 Sometimes there were extreme degrees of Dukkha, but mostly it was a monotonous squeaking, or rhythmic wobble.
-The hub of the wheel needed constant maintenance in order to get it to run smoothly, to make it Sukkha.
+The hub of the ancient wheel needed constant maintenance in order to get it to run smoothly, to make it Sukkha.

 The process: manifest form, sensation, perception, concepts and consciousness is Dukkha.